microsoft/api-guidelines/Guidelines.md

 This model MAY integrate Push Notifications.

-While most operations are likely to be POST semantics, In addition to POST semantics services MAY support PUT semantics via routing to simplify their APIs.
+While most operations are likely to be POST semantics, in addition to POST semantics, services MAY support PUT semantics via routing to simplify their APIs.
 For example, a user that wants to create a database named "db1" could call:

 ```http